The Reality About Carbs in Wine

 A little physiology background on carbohydrates

 Carbohydrates (sugar – high glycemic index and therefore significantly elevates blood sugar; starch – complex carbohydrates with a medium GI; non-absorbable carbohydrates like paper – zero GI) are absorbed into the blood and raise blood sugar.
-Inability to control blood sugar is called diabetes.
+The inability to control blood sugar is called diabetes.
 The body responds to rising blood sugar by releasing more insulin into the blood.
 Insulin has a few actions:

 - carbs drive sugar into fat cells to lower the blood sugar